 Dog-lovers, meet your potential soulmate on Tindog , the dating service for pet owners.
 On this platform, you'll discover other canines and their owners in your area, and you can swipe right if you're interested!
 (Sound like something you know?)
 Never walk your dog alone again; you might just find puppy love on this one.

 Ever feel completely overwhelmed by all the matches or messages you get on dating apps?
 Sometimes there are so many, you don't even know where to start!
 Once , available on Google Play and Apple, solves that problem by providing you with just one match per day.
 You have 24 hours to decide if you like each other, and then you can go from there.
-It's a nice break from all the faces being thrown at yours.
+It's a nice break from all the faces being thrown at you.

 If you read about your zodiac sign day in and day out, you have to check out Align — available on iOS — in which the connection between romantic compatibility and astrology is explored.
-Meet the person of your dreams, who may just depending on the alignment of the stars!
+Meet the person of your dreams, who may just depend on the alignment of the stars!

 At First Sight